4d/docs/website/translated_docs/pt/API/CollectionClass.md

 #### Descrição

-The `.slice()` function <!-- REF #collection.slice().Summary -->returns a portion of a collection into a new collection<!-- END REF -->, selected from *startFrom* index to *end* index (end not included).
-This function returns a *shallow copy* of the collection.
+A função `.query()` <!-- REF #collection.query().
+Summary --> devolve todos os elementos de uma coleção de objetos que coincidem com as condiciones de pesquisa <!-- END REF -->definidas por *queryString* e (opcionalmente) *value* ou *querySettings*.
 Na coleção original é uma coleção partilhada, a coleção retornada também é uma coleção partilhada.
 > This function does not modify the original collection.

 The returned collection contains the element specified by *startFrom* and all subsequent elements up to, but not including, the element specified by *end*.
 If only the *startFrom* parameter is specified, the returned collection contains all elements from *startFrom* to the last element of the original collection.